Interstellar-Network/Grant-Milestone-Delivery/deliveries/Interstellar M1.md

 **The [invoice form :pencil:](https://docs.google.com/forms/d/e/1FAIpQLSfmNYaoCgrxyhzgoKQ0ynQvnNRoTmgApz9NrMp-hd8mhIiO0A/viewform) has been filled out correctly for this milestone and the delivery is according to the official [milestone delivery guidelines](https://github.com/w3f/Grants-Program/blob/master/docs/milestone-deliverables-guidelines.md).**

->The company registration is still pending and we did not get yet our VAT ID we will have to reissue the same invoice with the VAT ID as soon as we recieve it.
+>The company registration is still pending and we did not yet get our VAT ID.
+Invoice how mention a pending VAT ID is compliant with french law.
+However, we will have to reissue the same invoice with the VAT ID as soon as we receive it.

 * **Application Document:** https://github.com/Interstellar-Network/Grants-Program/blob/Grant-application/applications/Interstellar-Network.md

 **Context** (optional)
-> Please provide a short paragraph or two connecting the deliverables in this milestone and describing their purpose.

 We had to refactor/and change the architecture of our pre-existing production grade Garbled Circuit Factory in order to integrate it with a substrate node.
+We take advantage  of this to split the architecture and separate the circuit production from garbled circuit production.
-This part was a bit more difficult than expected.
-As a consequence, it took us more time than expected and we have to  adapt our deliverables accordingly.
+ As a consequence, it took us more time than expected.
+Moreover, due to this architecture modification, we have adapted our deliverables accordingly:
+ - only one OCW worker with 2 differents APIs, one for circuit production and one for garbled circuit production
+ - GCF substrate interface M1.1 is replaced by GCF Circuit Interface Circuits and GCF substrate CFG M1.2 is replaced by GCF Interface GC in the deliverables.
+ - OCW GCF M1.4 will manage both production and configuration.
+M1.3 not needed anymore.

 **Deliverables**
-> Please provide a list of all deliverables of the milestone extracted from the initial application and a link to the deliverable itself.
-Ideally all links inside the below table should include a commit hash, which will be used for testing.
-If you don't provide a commit hash, we will work off the default branch of your repository.
-Thus, if you plan on continuing work after delivery, we suggest you create a separate branch for either the delivery or your continuing work.
->

 > If there is anything particular about any of the deliverables we or a future reader should know, use the respective `Notes` column.

 ### Milestone 1 — Implement GCF Substrate modules

-- **Estimated duration:** 1 month
-- **FTE:**  2.2
-- **Costs:** 9,400 USD

 | Number | Deliverable | Link | Notes  |
 | -----: | ----------- | -----------|------------ |